dwp/dataworks-open-source-policy/workflow_tools.md

 ## Workflow Secrets

 Secrets management tools and their cryptographic components are notoriously difficult to assure without specific specialist skills.
 Snake oil is common, and even well-intentioned tools can easily have conceptual flaws (poor maths) or implementation flaws (e.g. side channels).
+The following good security practices should be followed to mitigate these cryptographic risks:
-As per normal security architecture practice, defence-in-depth should be employed wherever possible to manage this risk.
-Also, secrets such as tokens should always be configured with the minimum privileges to support the required function.
+* As per normal security architecture practice, defence-in-depth should be employed wherever possible to manage the risk of a single control failing.
+* Secrets such as tokens should always be configured with the minimum privileges to support the required function.

 As a minimum, any secrets management tool to be used should meet **all of the following criteria**:
 * Secrets are not passed to workflows that are triggered by forked PRs.
 * Secrets are not committed to workflow logs.
+* Secrets can be managed in code using environment variables, so that command line processes that might be logged can be avoided.
-* Secrets cannot be used to enable insecure actions (e.g. echo)
+* Secrets cannot be used to enable insecure actions (e.g. echo).
+Where this control cannot be technically enforced, good practice should be rigorously applied by developers and administrators and subject to scrupulous review.
 * Secrets are encrypted using a one-way function (e.g. PKI) to provide a high degree of assurance that they cannot be retrieved, except by the specific target processes which have the appropriate cryptographic keymat to retrieve them.